codio/knowledge/source/instructors/setupcourses/assignment-settings/exam-proctoring.rst

   - To disable, uncheck **Time Limit**.

   - Students can be granted additional time if required.
-Select the menu icon (3 horizontal dots) for the student's assignment and **Extend Time**
+Select the menu icon (3 horizontal dots) for the student's assignment and then click **Extend Time**.

   .. image:: /img/extendtime.png
      :alt: Extend Time